sanoit/mixpanel/README.md

 MixPanel Wordpress Plugin

-Create plugin by downloading zip of contents (the big blue button).
+Create plugin by downloading zip of contents (the big ZIP button).
 Then unzip in wp-content/plugins